Category: Events

 Free event, no booking required.

 Open to kids (and adults) of all ages.
-This winter, we’re building: Humongous Houses.
+This spring, we’re building: Wonderful Wildlife.
 All donations of Lego welcome.

 Adults: Would you like to help with Lego Club?
 Just ask staff.